markuz-gj/base-box/readme.md

     #### Congrats.
 Now you are set to go.

-## Vocabulary
-- `host OS`:
-  Your main OS.
-It could be Mac/Windows/Linux OS.

-- `guest OS`:
-  This is the OS running inside your box.
-Normally the latest Ubuntu [LTS]() server

-- `box`:
-  This is your virtual machine created by [vagrant]().
-  To be precise, it's a [virtualbox]() virtual machine.
-But the `box` management is all done by vagrant.

-- `provision`:
-  To install/upgrade/configure custom software into the `box`

-- `Vagrantfile`:
-  This file contains all the configuration need by vagrant to build your box.

-- `box's shared folder`:
-  This is the directory where the `Vagrantfile` is located and its contents are shared with the `guest os`.
-  This is the location where host and guest OS'es can share data.

 ## vagrant cheatsheet:

-All vagrant commands need to be run in the box's shared folder.
+#### All vagrant commands need to be run in the box's shared folder.

 ```bash
 # Turn the box on